telerik/kendo-ui-core/docs/controls/editors/upload/how-to/select-additional-metadata.md

 # Upload Files and Select Additional Metadata

-This example demonstrates how to upload files and select additional metadata, using the Kendo UI Upload widget.
+The example demonstrates how to upload files and select additional metadata using the Kendo UI Upload widget.

 ###### Example